Maurice Papon: World War II

 Mobilised on 26 August 1939 in the 2nd colonial infantry regiment, Papon was sent to Tripoli, French Lebanon.
 He was assigned to direct the French secret services in Ras-el-Aïn, in the north of French Syria.
 Following the fall of France, he was demobilized and returned to France by October 1940.
-Papon opted to serve the Vichy government, his mentors, Jean-Louis Dumesnil and Maurice Sabatier, having voted on 10 July 1940 to grant all power to Philippe Pétain.
+Papon opted to serve the Vichy government, his mentors, Jacques-Louis Dumesnil and Maurice Sabatier, having voted on 10 July 1940 to grant all power to Philippe Pétain.

 Papon was appointed as the vice-chief of bureau to the central administration of the Ministry of Interior, before he was named, in February 1941, as vice-prefect, 1st class.
 The next month, he became Maurice Sabatier's general secretary and general secretary of the administration for the Interior Minister.
 While Papon chose Vichy, 94 civil servants were dismissed at the end of the spring of 1941, 104 pensioned off and 79 moved.
 Now, as Le Monde put it in 2002, "neutrality is no longer an option."

 In May 1942, his chief, Sabatier, was named prefect of Aquitaine by Pierre Laval, the head of the Vichy government.
 Papon was appointed as general secretary of the prefecture of Gironde in charge of Jewish Affairs.

 Papon later claimed he had Gaullist tendencies during the war.
 A confidential report from the Nazis at the time shows that in April 1943, he identified himself as a "collaborationist" during "personal or official conversations."
 Another document from July 1943 called him a "good negotiator."

 During World War II, Papon served as a senior police official in the Vichy régime.
 He was the second official in the Bordeaux region (the secretary-general of the prefecture of Gironde) and the supervisor of its Service for Jewish Questions.
 With authority over Jewish affairs, Papon regularly collaborated with Nazi Germany's SS, which was responsible for the extermination of Jews.
 Under his command, about 1,560 Jews were deported.
 Most were sent directly to the camp of Mérignac and then they were transported to Drancy internment camp, near Paris, and finally to Auschwitz or other concentration camps for extermination.

 From July 1942 to August 1944, 12 trains left Bordeaux for Drancy; about 1,600 Jews, including 130 children under 13, were deported; few survived.
 Papon also implemented the antisemitic laws voted by the Vichy government.
 By July 1942, he had "dejudaised" 204 companies, sold 64 land properties owned by Jewish people and was in the process of "dejudaising" 493 other businesses.